 At the time of research, the main visa options for visitors to Indonesia are as follows.

 - Visa in Advance Visitors can apply for a visa before they arrive in Indonesia.
 Typically this is a visitor's visa, which is usually valid for 60 days.
 Details vary by country; contact your nearest Indonesian embassy or consulate to determine processing fees and times.
+It is nearly always easiest to apply for this visa in your home country.
+Some Indonesian embassies are reluctant to grant these visas to non-nationals or non-residents of the country you are applying in.
+In Southeast Asia, Bangkok and Singapore are the most hassle-free places to apply for a 60-day visa.
 Note: this is the only way to obtain a 60-day visitor visa, even if you qualify for Visa on Arrival.

 Study & Work Visas